DEFINITIONS

 PITCH & INDUSTRY ACCESS

-No guarantees or warranties are made.
-However, Cininfo is merely a platform for facilitating introductions of the selected participants with producers, investors or platform representatives for potential collaboration.
+No guarantees are made.
+However, Cininfo will introduce selected participants to real producers, investors or platform representatives for potential collaboration.

-Yes, as long as it does not interfere with your Launchpad schedule and commitments and does not result in a conflict of interest with Launchpad or your participation in the Launchpad program.
+Yes, as long as it does not interfere with your Launchpad schedule and commitments.

 OTHER QUESTIONS